 The River Teifi - its past, present and future.

 Llais yr Afon is a partnership project that addresses the community’s aspirations to restore and protect the River Teifi, while creating opportunities to be involved in its improvement.
-This is a project that spans two years and is currently supported by The National Lottery Heritage Fund.
+This is a project that spans two years supported by The National Lottery Heritage Fund and the Esmée Fairbairn Foundation.
 It will inform and engage through the arts and environmental science.

 The River Teifi is one of Wales’ most iconic waterways with its rich, diverse wildlife, cultural and historical significance.
 However, like many rivers, it faces increasing pressures from pollution, climate change and unsustainable land use.